Are your kids at the age where they open up the fridge and stare? Then, sigh, turn around, and say, ” We have nothing to eat.”

 Even though you give them at least five different options, those aren’t good enough?
 Yeah, I’m right there with you.

-So I decided to make a list of simple, healthy snack ideas that the kids and I could reference whenever they think we have nothing to eat.
-If you have toddlers, this list will be helpful too.
+So I decided to list simple, healthy snack ideas that the kids and I could reference whenever they think we have nothing to eat.
+Of course, this list will be helpful if you have toddlers.

 Below I’ve compiled a list of 50 different snacks, from easy-to-make to store-bought.
 You’re sure to find something great on this list!